syedasharali/Calculator-GUI/README.md

 # TicTacToe-Canvas-Tkinter

-A simple Tic Tac Toe game built using Python's Tkinter library for the GUI and Pillow library.
+A Tic Tac Toe game built on Canvas using Python's Tkinter library for the GUI.

 ## Getting Started